 Use of guidance for (dis)embarking facility 1.General information 1.1 Description Guidance for mobile boarding platforms for the (dis)embarking of train personnel.
-1.2 1.2 Locations Information on the presence of facilities at specific stabling yards is available in the for of maps.
-These maps are available on the ProRail Logistics Portal .
+1.2 Locations Information on the presence of facilities at specific stabling yards is available in the form of maps.
+These maps are available on the ProRail Logistics Portal.
 1.3 Opening times Regular opening hours: Monday to Sunday from 00:00-24:00.

-Use of guidance for (dis)embarking facility 1.4 Technical characteristic - Guidance via concealed gutter - Guidance via tube 1.5 Information related to the user charge The charge for the use of this service is included in the charge for the stabling service, see Chapter 7.3.5.2.1.
+1.4 Technical characteristic - Guidance via concealed gutter - Guidance via tube 1.5 Information related to the user charge The charge for the use of this service is included in the charge for the stabling service, see Chapter 7.3.5.2.1.